frederic-perez/AmE-dictionary/dictionary.md

 __wrench__ _v_ _My mother reached up and wrenched my ear._
 __wrenched__ _Kristof had a wrenched thumb from the fight._
 __wrenching__ _A wrenching prospect._
+__wretch__ _The lowliest wretch among them._  __(sic)__ _adverb_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
+It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"
 __wretched__
 __wrethes__
 __wriggle__